Efficient Error Certification for Physics-Informed Neural Networks: Discussion and Limitations

-We show that $\partial$-CROWN is able to obtain tight upper bounds on the correctness conditions established in Definition~\ref{def:correctness}.
-Of particular relevance is the case of the residual condition \circled{3} for the Diffusion-Sorption equation, for which varying the number of MC samples leads to distinct results - using $10^4$ estimates puts the maximum at $1.10\times 10^{-3}$, while $10^6$ samples give an estimate of $21.09$ - highlighting the need for our framework to obtain guarantees across the full domain.
-Note that the absolute values of the residual errors can be seen as a function of the PDE itself, and thus cannot be compared across different PINNs.
-As shown in Section~\ref{sec:residual-solution-connection}, they are instead connected to PDE solution errors, and can be compared within the same system.
-In Appendix~\ref{app:adversarial-training-and-analysis} we study how the training method from~\citet{shekarpaz2022piat} can lead to a reduction in empirical and certified errors.
+We show that \partialcrown is able to obtain tight upper bounds on the correctness conditions established in Definition~\ref{def:correctness}.
+We highlight in the case of the Diffusion-Sorption equation that relying on empirical lower bound estimates can be misleading -- using $10^4$ MC samples puts the maximum residual error at $1.10\times 10^{-3}$, while $10^6$ samples give an estimate of $21.09$ --, motivating the need for \partialcrown to obtain guarantees across the continuous domain.
+Note that the absolute values of the residual errors can be seen as a function of the PDE itself, and thus cannot be directly compared across different PINNs.
+However, in Appendix \ref{app:failure-identification} we effectively show how \partialcrown bounds can be used to detect failure cases in PINN training, highlighting another potential use of our framework on top of certifying well-trained ones.

-One of the limitations of our method is unquestionably the running time, which for residual verification is in the order of $10^5$--$10^6$ for each of the PINNs studied.
-This is mainly due to the need to perform a high number of branchings ($2M$) as a result of the looseness of the bounds obtained by $\partial$-CROWN on each individual one.
-These issues become more accentuated as the input dimension grows, since the number of branches is expected to grow exponentially.
-In future work we aim to improve the tightness of the bounds to be able to apply our framework to larger, higher dimensional PINNs.